 - Paul B. Kidd Freelance writer and editor, turned author.
 Currently author of 15 fiction and non-fiction titles.
 Freelance researching producer, 60 Minutes.
 Radio broadcaster, Radio 2UE and one of Australia’s few literary agents.

 - Deborah Grant Freelance writer and sub-editor.
 Former Chief Sub-Editor, Inside Out magazine, She magazine, Sub-Editor, Marie Claire magazine.

 - Craig Mathieson Freelance writer, Rolling Stone, The Age, Sydney Morning Herald and GQ.
 Former Editor Juice magazine.
-Film writer, The Bulletin, music writer, The Age.
+Film writer, The Bulletin and music writer.

 - Michael Pickering Editor, Men’s Style magazine.
 Previously the Editor of Ralph magazine.
 Before this Michael was Editor of Rugby League Week and Editor of cricket magazine, Inside Edge.
 He has also been a senior writer, sub and editor at a number of other publications including The Sydney Weekly, The City Weekly and GQ.